wirc-sjsu/firebench/docs/tutorials/cli_caldor_benchmark.md

 # Run the Caldor Benchmark from the CLI

-This tutorial shows how to download the 2021 Caldor Fire benchmark data and run benchmark from the `firebench` command line.
+This tutorial shows how to download the 2021 Caldor Fire benchmark data and run a benchmark from the `firebench` command line.

 ## 1. Install FireBench